 Float the River

-Just a 30 minute drive takes you to Buffalo City where you can rent kayaks or a raft and float the White River.
-Stop for picnics at the beaches, and a refreshing cool dip in the clear waters as you go.
-A little further is the famous Buffalo River - America's first National River.
+Just a 1 hour drive takes you to Dillard's Landing where you can rent kayaks or a raft and float the Buffalo River.
+Stop for picnics at sandy beaches, and a refreshing cool dip in the clear waters as you go.

 The lake is smooth and clean - perfect for all boating and water sports like water skiing, wake boarding, kneeboarding and tubing.
 We have a 24 foot pontoon that seats 11 available for you to rent along with this large tube, smaller tubes, and kneeboards.
 The marina is close by, and provides additional boating options.